saf-dmitry/taskpaper-mode/README.md

 Relative dates like `next Monday` should always be given as the _very first_ part of the time string.
 Duration offsets should always be given as the _very last_ part of the time string.

-## Inline Formatting

-You can use Markdown syntax for inline emphasis in notes.
-Text enclosed by single asterisk (`*`) or underscore (`_`) characters is emphasized.
-Double `*` or `_` produces strong emphasis:

-    Emphasis with *asterisks* or _underscores_.
-    Strong emphasis with **asterisks** or __underscores__.

-You can use whichever style you prefer; the only restriction is that the same character must be used as opening and closing emphasis delimiter.
-A `*` or `_` character surrounded by whitespaces, or backslash-escaped, will not trigger emphasis.
-By default, emphasis will be displayed in italics while strong emphasis will be displayed in boldface.

-You can hide the markup delimiters by configuring user option `taskpaper-hide-markup`.
-The underlying buffer content remains unchanged, but asterisks and underscores as emphasis markers will be hidden *for display purposes only*.
-Markup hiding can be toggled using `C-c C-x C-m` (`taskpaper-toggle-markup-hiding`).

-If you often use the asterisk or underscore in a different context, you can disable the interpretation of these characters by configuring user option `taskpaper-use-inline-emphasis`.

 ## Hyperlinks and Inline Images

 TaskPaper mode auto-creates hyperlinks when it recognizes link text.
 Below are some examples of the links that will be recognized.